-To install these modules in the DGS-3400 Series, follow the simple steps listed below.
+To install these modules, follow the simple steps listed below.

 CAUTION: Before adding the optional module, make sure to disconnect all power sources connected to the Switch.
 Failure to do so may result in an electrical shock, which may cause damage, not only to the individual but to the Switch as well.